f-mael/rodin-kernel-susfs-ksun/README.md

 > ⚠️ **Important**
 > - This repository provides a **clean and reproducible build scaffold**.
-> - You must use the **correct kernel source for rodin**, and ensure compatibility for SUSFS/KSU Next patches with your target kernel version.
+> - You must use for rodin**, and ensure compatibility for SUSFS/KSU Next patches with your target kernel version.
 > - Use this only on devices you own and for legitimate development/research.

 ## Contents